dmerejkowsky/blog/content/post/0063-let-s-build-chuck-norris-part-3-a-c-wrapper.md

 * But then the `fact` variable gets out of scope and the contents of the `std::string` are freed.
 Note that this is what `std::string`s are *designed* to do: they handle memory management for us.
 We are only having this problem because we are playing with raw C pointers!
 * Now our `char*` pointer points to uninitialized stuff and we get garbage.

-The solution is to call `strdup` to get a copy of the contents that we now *own* and to free it explicitly later on:
+The solution is to call `strdup` to get a copy of the contents that we now *own* and to free it explicitly later on.

+(Note that the returned pointer is no longer `const`.)

 _src/c_wrapper.cpp:_
 ```cpp